makersacademy/chitter-challenge/README.md

 Chitter Challenge
 =================

 This is my version of the chitter challenge.
+You can view the original README file [here](https://github.com/makersacademy/chitter-challenge)

 Approach
 =========